Dear Mr. Electrician: How do I go about adding bathroom fan switch to my existing bathroom light switch to control my bathroom fan separately?

 The old ceiling fan had a plastic housing which made removal easier.
 I just kept breaking pieces off with my pliers.

-The new Panasonic bathroom fan housing with a dusty interior.
+The new Panasonic bathroom fan housing with a dusty interior from my work.
 I usually wipe them down before installing the motor and grill.
 Panasonic fans are made for retro fitting into existing fan locations.
 I particularly like the WhisperFit Panasonic fan models as they have a low profile and are rated for use with either 3 inch or 4 inch air ducts.

 Above is the finished Panasonic bathroom fan grill which is controlled by its own separate wall switch.

 Below is a photo from a different bathroom remodeling job where the drywall was removed from the walls.
 You can see the wiring route the original electrician had to take to avoid the medicine cabinet.